sofarocean/spotter-data-archive/README.md

 # Spotter Data Archive
 A repo for getting started with the Sofar Spotter data archive using Python.
+The S3 bucket with the files (zarr and netCDF) can be viewed [here](https://sofar-spotter-archive.s3.amazonaws.com/index.html).

 ## Setup
 To get started, in your terminal,